DanielIsaev/flash/README.md

 ## Install

-On a Linux platform, simply clone the reposetory to your directory of choice with:
+On a Linux platform, simply clone the repository to your directory of choice with:

 ```bash
 cd /opt